Master of Arts in English Program in Creative Writing

 Workshop Atmosphere and Community

 Our creative writing workshops sometimes include students from our four other M.A. tracks (literature, composition and rhetoric, cultural studies, and children's literature).
-However, we deliberately limit enrollment in our workshops to no more than fifteen students.
-Our workshops are demanding, but their atmospheres are congenial and supportive.
+Workshops are limited to no more than fifteen students.
+Our workshops are demanding, congenial and supportive.

 Overall, we have an active, supportive community of writers both in the university and the surrounding area.
-A local art gallery regularly sponsors poetry readings by our students, for example.
+Recently, students have participated in a Writers Resist event to promote free speech and at the national conference of the Association of Writing Programs.
 Manhattan is located in the Flint Hills, a green, hilly section of Kansas with the Kansas River and two large lakes nearby.
 Less than ten miles away, the Konza Prairie is the largest remnant of tallgrass prairie in the United States.
-The town itself has about 50,000 residents, not including the 20,000 students at KSU.
+The town itself has about 50,000 residents, not including the 20,000 students at K-State.

 Creative Writing Faculty